 TBL and repetition in language learning

 So far, it is apparent that through interaction in meaning-focused, communicative tasks, learners engage in cognitive processes which seem to help monitor their language (Levelt, 1989, p.
-460) and help them notice language discrepancies in their interlanguage (Swain, 1995, p.
+460).
+Also, they help them notice language discrepancies in their interlanguage (Swain, 1995, p.
 126).

 Moreover, it seems that, through the repetition of a task, the cognitive work through prior conceptual processing is more accessible on subsequent occasions.
 This, in turn, most likely promotes language production and deeper acquisition.

-If these assumptions are valid, repeated TBL could prove to be a useful tool for language teachers to implement in the classroom.
+If these assumptions are valid, repeated TBL could prove to be a useful tool to facilitate language learning.
 So how about some academic research to explore the effects of TBL and repetition on CAF (complexity / accuracy / fluency)?